ReidP31/Project3-Renewable-Energy/README.md

 ### Analysis

 Although renewable energy in the United States was predicted to increase for most states over a 10 year period from 2020 to 2030, each states' energy demand far outstripped its capacity to meet its energy needs with its renewable energy production.
-Possible expansions of this project include investigating the factors that lead to renewable energy production and overal energy demand and analysing key factors that are causing such a gap between renewable energy production and overall energy demand.
+Possible expansions of this project include investigating the factors that lead to renewable energy production and overal energy demand and analyzing key factors that are causing such a gap between renewable energy production and overall energy demand.

 <br/>